walkabilly/HKR6130_MUN/course_outline.md

 #### Study Proposal	(15%)

 1. Write a 2 page study proposal for your *n of 1* study.
 Describe the following in detail:
-    i) The intervention you will be subjecting yourself to ii) The app you will be using for data collecting iii) Your data analysis plan
+    i) The intervention you will be subjecting yourself to
+    ii) The app you will be using for data collecting
+    iii) Your data analysis plan
     iiii) Your contigency plan for the app bonks

 #### GIS Tutorial	(10%)

-1. Complete the GIS tutorial using **XYZ**.
+1. Complete the GIS tutorial using R.
 2. Submit your data, Rmd file, and rendered PDF document to Brightspace.

 #### GIS Data	(10%)

-1. Complete the GIS data analysis lab using **XYZ**.
+1. Complete the GIS data analysis lab using R.
 2. Submit your data, Rmd file, and rendered PDF document to Brightspace.

 #### Final Article (20%)